paul-j-lucas/cdecl/README-blocks.txt

-Note that cdecl-3.x has no affiliation with the cdecl.org site that, as of this writing, still uses cdecl 2.x.
+Note that cdecl-3.0 (and later) has no affiliation with the cdecl.org site that, as of this writing, still uses cdecl 2.x.

 Paul J. Lucas
 paul@lucasmail.org